-When you visit Synergy Access Equipment or send e-mails to us, you are communicating with us electronically.
+When you visit Synergy Access & Scaffolds or send e-mails to us, you are communicating with us electronically.
 You consent to receive communications from us electronically.
 We will communicate with you by e-mail or by posting notices on this site.
 You agree that all agreements, notices, disclosures and other communications that we provide to you electronically satisfy any legal requirement that such communications be in writing.

 License And Site Access